Andrew Warren, P.E., PTOE

 Phone: (501) 569-2063

-The Project Planning Section is comprised of a diverse team of engineers and transportation planners with a wide-ranging skill set.
-The team is very adapt at garnering the needs of stakeholders along with the public, in order to achieve the overarching goals of a given project.
-The Project Planning team brings a broad range of backgrounds and talents to provide a comprehensive approach to produce effective solutions.
+The Project Planning Section is comprised of a diverse team of engineers and transportation planners with a wide-ranging skillset.
+The team is very adept at garnering the needs of stakeholders along with the public, in order to achieve the overarching goals of a given project.
+The Project Planning team brings a broad range of backgrounds and talents to provide a comprehensive approach to producing effective solutions.